 Last year I was honoured to be asked to photograph my first ever Greek Orthodox Wedding at the magnificent Church of Saint Lazarus, which a late-9th century church in Larnaca, Cyprus.
 It belongs to the Church of Cyprus, an autocephalous Greek Orthodox Church.

-This story begins with Yiota (the bride) looking for a wedding photographer on the internet and came across my work and fell in love with a image that i’d taken the year before, however at first it didn’t make from Yiota and Paul to fly an English wedding photographer out to Cyprus to photography their Orthodox wedding in Larnaca.
+This story begins with Yiota (the bride, who lives in Cyprus) looking for a wedding photographer on the internet, she came across my work and fell in love with an image from a destination wedding that I’d taken the year before over in Paphos, however at first it didn’t make sense for Yiota and Paul to fly an English wedding photographer (based in Liverpool, UK) out to Cyprus to photography their Orthodox wedding in Larnaca.
 Over a six month period from our initial contact, Yiota interviewed other wedding photographers but lucky for me she just couldn’t get my work out of her head, no other wedding photographers work, in her words – “gave her goose bumps.”

 Yiota’s main concern was that I didn’t know the important Greek Orthodox traditions, however I explained that I would photograph the wedding in a documentary style, so if it happened, I would with much eagerness be photographing it.
 Due to trust and freedom they gave me, the results are a stunning collection of images that showcase sincere love, together with the people and locations of Larnaca.